jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 acquisitions tend to end with enshittification when the new owners realize the software does not turn any profits.

 * **Paywalled features**.
-At the moment the price of Nitro is alright, but it has fluctuated a lot in the past when Discord shifted around the available plans.
+At the moment the price of Nitro is alright, but this wasn't always the case; it has fluctuated a lot in the past.
-In a similar vein, Discord decided to lock certain features behind turning servers into open communities (e.g. announcement channels).
+In a similar vein, Discord decided to restrict certain features (e.g. announcement channels) to community servers (i.e. making the server public and acquiring a large userbase).

 In short, my search for a Discord alternative stems from future-proofing, data privacy paranoia and annoyance with emoji limitations.